refresh-bio/FAMSA/README.md

 ### Guide tree import and export

 FAMSA has the ability to import/export alignment guide trees in Newick format.
-From version 1.5.0, the interface for tree management has changed:
-* `-gt_export` option does not require an additional parameter with file name.
-Instead, the name of the output file (`<output_file_name>`) is used.
-Note, that the output alignment is not produced.
-* `-gt_import` option is deprecated.
-Instead, use a syntax for specifying a tree type `-gt import <file>` where `file` is a Newick file name.

 E.g., in order to generate a UPGMA tree from the *input.fasta* file and store it in the *tree.dnd* file, run:
 ```
 famsa -gt upgma -gt_export input.fasta tree.dnd
 ```